Qualifications.

 Handbook and resources supplied

-Five full day lessons over consecutive weeks
+Five full day lessons over consecutive weeks, designated themes are:

 A three hour peer support observation